IEA-Task-43/digital_wra_data_standard/docs/iea43_wra_data_model-properties-measurement-location-measurement-location-properties-measurement-point-measurement-point-properties-sensor-configuration-sensor-configuration.md

 ## date_to

-The date to when these properties are active.
-If these properties are currently active please use null.
+The final end date for when these properties are active.
+The format of this should follow If these properties are currently active please use null.
 If null is not allowed please use 2100-01-01T00:00:00.
+The format of this date should follow ISO 8601 with the 'T' required.
+It is advised that timezones should not be used.

 `date_to`